ViniciusTroyack/s_js-katas-4/README.md

 14. Write a function that uses 'slice' to return a string with the characters between the 23rd and 38th position of 'bestThing' (i.e., 'boolean is even').
 Remember to also append the results to the page.
 15. Write a function that does the exact same thing as #13 but use the 'substring' method instead of 'slice'.
 Remember to also append the results to the page.
 16. Write a function that does the exact same thing as #14 but use the 'substring' method instead of 'slice'.
 Remember to also append the results to the page.
-17. Write a function that finds and returns the index of 'only' in 'bestThing'.
+17. Write a function that uses 'pop' to remove the last city from 'lotrCitiesArray' and returns the new array.
 Remember to also append the results to the page.
-18. Write a function that finds and returns the index of the last word in 'bestThing'.
+18. Write a function that uses 'push' to add back the city from 'lotrCitiesArray' that was removed in #17 to the back of the array and returns the new array.
 Remember to also append the results to the page.
-19. Write a function that finds and returns an array of all cities from 'gotCitiesCSV' that use double vowels ('aa', 'ee', etc.).
+19. Write a function that uses 'shift' to remove the first city from 'lotrCitiesArray' and returns the new array.
 Remember to also append the results to the page.
-20. Write a function that finds and returns an array with all cities from 'lotrCitiesArray' that end with 'or'.
-Remember to also append the results to the page.
-21. Write a function that finds and returns an array with all the words in 'bestThing' that start with a 'b'.
-Remember to also append the results to the page.
-22. Write a function that returns 'Yes' or 'No' if 'lotrCitiesArray' includes 'Mirkwood'.
-Remember to also append the results to the page.
-23. Write a function that returns 'Yes' or 'No' if 'lotrCitiesArray' includes 'Hollywood'.
-Remember to also append the results to the page.
-24. Write a function that returns the index of 'Mirkwood' in 'lotrCitiesArray'.
-Remember to also append the results to the page.
-25. Write a function that finds and returns the first city in 'lotrCitiesArray' that has more than one word.
-Remember to also append the results to the page.
-26. Write a function that reverses the order of 'lotrCitiesArray' and returns the new array.
-Remember to also append the results to the page.
-27. Write a function that sorts 'lotrCitiesArray' alphabetically and returns the new array.
-Remember to also append the results to the page.
-28. Write a function that sorts 'lotrCitiesArray' by the number of characters in each city (i.e., shortest city names go first) and return the new array.
-Remember to also append the results to the page.
-29. Write a function that uses 'pop' to remove the last city from 'lotrCitiesArray' and returns the new array.
-Remember to also append the results to the page.
-30. Write a function that uses 'push' to add back the city from 'lotrCitiesArray' that was removed in #29 to the back of the array and returns the new array.
-Remember to also append the results to the page.
-31. Write a function that uses 'shift' to remove the first city from 'lotrCitiesArray' and returns the new array.
-Remember to also append the results to the page.
-32. Write a function that uses 'unshift' to add back the city from 'lotrCitiesArray' that was removed in #31 to the front of the array and returns the new array.
+20. Write a function that uses 'unshift' to add back the city from 'lotrCitiesArray' that was removed in #19 to the front of the array and returns the new array.
 Remember to also append the results to the page.

 # Requirements #